diegonevesfaria/diegonevesfaria.github.io/_posts/2018-11-18-welcome-to-jekyll.markdown

 ---
 layout: post
 title:  "Bem Vindo ao Jekyll!"
-subtitle: "Como criar páginas profissionais com Jekyll"
+description: "Como criar páginas profissionais com Jekyll"
 date:   2018-11-18 17:00:09 -0200
-categories: jekyll update
+categories:
+    - "Front-End"
+    - "Mobile"
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.